-With adoption of the Measure C Extension Expenditure Plan - Amendment #1 (October 2010), and confirmation from the California High Speed Rail Authority that Fresno will be chosen as the location for their High-Speed Rail Heavy Maintenance Facility, \$25 million of the existing balance of the Measure C Alternative Transportation Program would be transferred to the new Measure C High-Speed Rail Facilities Program account.
-Further, Amendment #3 to the Expenditure Plan (February 2017) provided for the immediate transfer of \$500,000 from the Alternative Transportation Program to the High-Speed Rail account for use by the City of Fresno to obtain escrow agreements with the owners of the properties necessary for the Fresno location of the Heavy Maintenance Facility.
-These escrow agreements are non-refundable and are not subject to selection of the Fresno site by the High-Speed Rail Authority.
+\1 Expenditure Plan Amendment #1 (October 2010), provides a transfer of \$25 million from the Grade Separation Program (GSP) [formerly known as the Alternative Transportation Program (ATP)] to the new Measure C High-Speed Rail Facilities Program account and requires confirmation from the California High Speed Rail Authority that Fresno will be chosen as the location for their High-Speed Rail (HSR) Heavy Maintenance Facility (HMF).
+Amendment #3 (February 2017) provided for the immediate transfer of \$500,000 from the Measure C GSP (formerly known as the ATP) to the HSR account for use by the City of Fresno to obtain escrow agreements with the owners of the properties necessary for the Fresno location of the HMF.
+On April 22, 2020 the FCTA Board converted the ATP to the GSP - reference Section 4 of this SIP for details.

 Referencing Table 11, Note 1, the Measure C Extension Expenditure Plan was amended on October 20, 2010 (Amendment #1) and established the new Measure C High-Speed Rail Facilities Program.
 With confirmation from the California High-Speed Rail Authority (CHSRA) that Fresno County has been chosen as the location for their High-Speed Rail Heavy Maintenance Facility (HMF), the existing balance of the Measure C Alternative Transportation Program would be transferred to the new Measure C High-Speed Rail Facilities Program account.
-All future funds formerly accrued to the Alternative Transportation Program will then be allocated to the

-High-Speed Rail Facilities Program (up to a maximum of \$25 million), or should bonds be issued (up to \$25 million), until the bonds are paid back.
+All future funds formerly accrued to the Alternative Transportation Program will then be allocated to the High-Speed Rail Facilities Program (up to a maximum of \$25 million), or should bonds be issued (up to \$25 million), until the bonds are paid back.